Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 So, they were on their way up to Rocinha.
 The Entity’s focus was on saving the economically disadvantaged after all, and for all that things had come a long way for the people of Rio’s former *favelas,* the area was still where the people who’d benefited least from all the world’s technological and economic advances lived.

-Ava’s own, slightly more youthful voice giggled at her on the car’s sound system. *“What, you don’t trust me to drive?”*
+Ava’s own, slightly more youthful voice giggled at her on the car’s sound system. *"What, you don’t trust me to drive?"*

-“I happen to know for a fact that you never got a driver’s license,” Ava replied, evenly.
+"I happen to know for a fact that you never got a driver’s license," Ava replied, evenly.

-*“Technically, I’m not the one doing the driving.”*
+*"Technically, I’m not the one doing the driving."*

-“Yeah, that makes me feel *much* better…” Derek grumbled, and tightened his grip on the overhead handle.
+"Yeah, that makes me feel *much* better…" Derek grumbled, and tightened his grip on the overhead handle.

-*“We’re a sapient machine swarm that can react thousands of times faster than a human, and the cars comply with and exceed the most stringent standards in the world.
-I promise, you couldn’t possibly be in safer hands.”*
+*"We’re a sapient machine swarm that can react thousands of times faster than a human, and the cars comply with and exceed the most stringent standards in the world.
+I promise, you couldn’t possibly be in safer hands."*

 Derek grumbled…but he did let go of the handle and try to relax.
 Ava smiled at him, then turned her attention back to the tablet in her hand.
 There was a smaller airborne drone following them to catch aerial footage, the truck itself was covered in cameras…gone were the days when she’d have needed to stop and get out and take pictures herself.
 She could just grab snippets from the streams and save them for later.